Alibaba-MIIL/PETA/README.md

 Ben-Baruch (emanuel.benbaruch@alibaba-inc.com) or Gilad Sharir (gilad.sharir@alibaba-inc.com) -->

 ## Acknowledgements
-Several albums from Ml-CUFED dataset ([link](https://arxiv.org/abs/1707.05911)) are used in this project.
+Several albums from ML-CUFED dataset ([link](https://arxiv.org/abs/1707.05911)) are used in this project.
 Some components of this code implementation are adapted from the repository https://github.com/Alibaba-MIIL/ASL.